-In the AUTO position, two contacts are closed and the ESR-5 or external controller contact completes the control circuit.
+In the "AUTO" position, two contacts are closed and the external controller contact completes the control circuit.

 In the CW or CCW positions, contacts are closed to operate the actuator independently of the controller.

 In the STOP position, all contacts remain open.